Toyz/concordia/docs/LANGUAGE_GUIDE.md

 *   **Discriminator:** Must be an integer primitive or an `enum`.
 *   **Cases:** Must match the type of the discriminator.
 You can use integer literals (`case 1:`) or Enum members (`case PacketType.STATUS:`).
 *   **Scope:** Each case block has its own scope.
 You can define single fields or blocks `{ ... }`.
+*   **Nesting:** Switch statements can be used inside `struct` definitions and can be nested within other switch cases.

 ## 6. Example